OliverColeman/dreamboat_downlow/README.md

-Steering controller code and PCB design for the[Dreamboat](https://github.com/OliverColeman/dreamboat) - a motorised four-poster bed designed to move in surreal and dreamlike ways.
+Steering controller code and PCB design for the [Dreamboat](https://github.com/OliverColeman/dreamboat) - a motorised four-poster bed designed to move in surreal and dreamlike ways.

 * Connects to the Dreamboat controller (Raspberry Pi) via USB.
 * Receives commands that specify the desired angles of the wheels.